 As a nation we grow more and more conscious of how our pearly whites look.
 We all want the perfect smile.
 Keeping your teeth clean between visits to the dentist comes down to good oral hygiene practices at home.
 And while the importance of brushing our teeth every day has been drilled into our brain since childhood, when was the last time you thought about HOW you brush your teeth?
 With World Oral Health Day now here, why not take a look at these top tips on how to maintain squeaky clean teeth.

-Always use a soft-bristle brush
+Always use an extra-soft or soft-bristle brush

 Be gentle with your teeth